hartonen/plotMI/README.md

 PlotMI is a program for visualization of pairwise interactions in a set of input sequences by computing the pairwise mutual information between positional k-mer distributions.
 Description of the method is in the following preprint:

-Tuomo Hartonen, Teemu Kivioja and Jussi Taipale, "PlotMI: visualization of pairwise interactions and positional preferences learned by a deep learning model from sequence data", bioRxiv 2021.03.14.435285; doi: https://doi.org/10.1101/2021.03.14.435285
+Tuomo Hartonen, Teemu Kivioja and Jussi Taipale, "PlotMI: interpretation of pairwise interactions and positional preferences learned by a deep learning model from sequence data", bioRxiv 2021.03.14.435285; doi: https://doi.org/10.1101/2021.03.14.435285